EaswaranG/devops-101/aws/SAA-C03/4-ELB & ASG/ASG_notes.md

 - **Predictive Scaling Policy:** -> Uses Amazon's predictive analysis and ahead of the demand the scaling would happen.
 This requires past data to predict a behaviour.
 - **Scheduled Scaling Policy:** -> As name states, it is based on a scheduled time.

+Qns:
+Can you give me a usecase for an NLB.
+We have an NLB with Target Group as ALB and from ALB goes to ECS Fargate or an EC2.
+There is an Java Application running in that instance serving an API endpoint.

+Client is making a HTTP call for this REST endpoint.
+Althought it is a HTTP call, it uses TCP connection. what is the NLB balancing here because I have only one ALB as target which has 2 or more instances in ECS.